 - 40% of elementary school students in NYC are overweight or obese.

 - Our poorest communities remain disproportionately burdened by diet related diseases.

-In response, the Mayor's Obesity Task Force was convened in January 2012 to combat the burgeoning obesity epidemic, which is the leading cause of preventable deaths in NYC second only to tobacco and kills more than 5,000 New York City residents per year.
+In response, the Mayor's Obesity Task Force was convened in January 2012 to combat the growing epidemic.
+Obesity is the leading cause of preventable deaths in NYC—second only to tobacco—and it kills more than 5,000 New York City residents per year.
 The Task Force's final report, Reversing the Epidemic: The New York City Obesity Task Force Plan to Prevent and Control Obesity, describes the group’s findings and recommendations within the following categories: preventing obesity in children; encouraging healthy eating; promoting physical activity; and leading by example.
 To learn more about the launch of food-related initiatives in Mayor’s Obesity Task Force, read the following press releases: